-10 Inspiring Small Home Studio Ideas For Apartments
+14 Inspiring Small Home Studio Ideas For Apartments

 Everything has its place here.
 I’m not sure if this desk is homemade or not but I dig it regardless.
 Dual rack units with the ply across the top make for a sturdy and well-purposed platform.

-The Green Lantern
+4. The Green Lantern

-I’m always a fan of any studio that utilizes LED strip lighting or just LED lighting in general.
-In fact, we have an article that celebrates 7 music studios that make incredible use of LED lighting!
-Lighting is something that I feel is essential for fostering a vibe and catalyzing the creative process.
+I’m always a fan of any studio that utilizes LED strip lighting or just LED lighting in general — Lighting is something that I feel is essential for fostering a vibe and catalyzing the creative process.

-Everything you need to unleash your creativity is contained atop of this simple, yet effective desk.
-The vintage lamps are a beautiful touch, but we would try elevate the monitors to decouple them from the desk.
-Even something as simple as the Auralex Isolation Pads could do a wonderful job.
+This shows how much a personal touch can change the vibe of a small recording studio.
+The vintage lamps are a beautiful touch, but we would try to elevate the monitors to decouple them from the desk.
+Even something as simple as the Auralex Isolation Pads (they are a cheap and effective way to solve this) could do a wonderful job.
 Racking the Moog gear was a smart idea and a real space-saver.
 Custom hacks for life.

 Noticing a common theme here with these Apollo Twin Duo’s.
 They’ve been in almost every studio featured in this article so far!
 It makes sense, the preamp’s are superb.

-A Quiet Place
+10. A Quiet Place

 This studio setup screams sophistication.
 Once again (I must have woken up on the bias side of the bed this morning) we are seeing the timber desktop rack units that seem to be the new paradigm for perfect monitoring height.